aliyasyeddd/The-world-s-most-annoying-Cookie-Consent/README.md

 ---

 ## 🚀 Features

 ✨ Key things your app can do:

-- 🔐 Generate secure, random passwords
-- 🧠 Copy to clipboard with one click
-- 📱 Fully responsive layout
-- 🌙 Minimal, distraction-free interface
+* 😈 Displays a mischievous popup right as you start reading
+* 🖱️ “Decline” button cleverly dodges your clicks using CSS tricks
+* 📩 Collects name and email through a playful fake form
+* 😂 Reveals it’s “selling” your data with a humorous twist
+* ⏳ Uses JavaScript features like `setTimeout`, `formData`, and event handling
+* 🎨 Fun, responsive layout showcasing CSS animations and interactivity

 ---